San Diego elected officials override mayor's minimum wage veto

-SAN DIEGO, Aug 18 (Reuters) - The San Diego City Council on Monday overrode the mayor’s veto of a bill to gradually raise the minimum wage in California’s second-largest city to $11.50 an hour by January 2017, enacting a measure aimed mostly at helping low-paid restaurant and retail workers.
+SAN DIEGO (Reuters) - The San Diego City Council on Monday overrode the mayor’s veto of a bill to gradually raise the minimum wage in California’s second-largest city to $11.50 an hour by January 2017, enacting a measure aimed mostly at helping low-paid restaurant and retail workers.

 The council originally approved the Democratic-backed ordinance on a party-line vote of 6-3 on July 28, and Republican Mayor Kevin Faulconer vetoed it on Aug.
 8, saying it would force businesses out of San Diego.